pivot-access-ltd/bma-offline-docs/src/commission-machines.md

 -   **Allow SSH access and prevent machine powering off**: Machines are normally powered off after commissioning.
 This option keeps the machine on and enables SSH so you can access the machine. rad-end

-rad-begin /deb/2.9/ui
 -   **Retain network configuration**: When enabled, preserves any custom network settings previously configured for the machine.
-See [Networking](/t/networking/2957) for more information.
+See [Networking](/t/networking/nnnn) for more information.

 -   **Retain storage configuration**: When enabled, preserves any storage settings previously configured for the machine.
-See [Storage](/t/storage/3113) for more details.
+See [Storage](/t/storage/nnnn) for more details.

 -   **Update firmware**: Runs scripts tagged with `update_firmware`.
-See [Testing scripts](/t/commissioning-and-hardware-testing-scripts/2489#heading--automatic-script-selection-by-hardware-type) for more details.
+See [Testing scripts](/t/commissioning-and-hardware-testing-scripts/nnnn#heading--automatic-script-selection-by-hardware-type) for more details.

 -   **Configure HBA**: Runs scripts tagged with `configure_hba`.
-As above, see [Testing scripts](/t/commissioning-and-hardware-testing-scripts/2489#heading--automatic-script-selection-by-hardware-type) for further details. rad-end

-rad-begin /deb/3.0/ui
--   **Retain network configuration**: When enabled, preserves any custom network settings previously configured for the machine.
-See [Networking](/t/networking/4048) for more information.

--   **Retain storage configuration**: When enabled, preserves any storage settings previously configured for the machine.
-See [Storage](/t/storage/4108) for more details.

--   **Update firmware**: Runs scripts tagged with `update_firmware`.
-See [Testing scripts](/t/commissioning-and-hardware-testing-scripts/3868#heading--automatic-script-selection-by-hardware-type) for more details.

--   **Configure HBA**: Runs scripts tagged with `configure_hba`.
-As above, see [Testing scripts](/t/commissioning-and-hardware-testing-scripts/3868#heading--automatic-script-selection-by-hardware-type) for further details. rad-end

-rad-begin /snap/2.9/ui
--   **Retain network configuration**: When enabled, preserves any custom network settings previously configured for the machine.
-See [Networking](/t/networking/2951) for more information.

--   **Retain storage configuration**: When enabled, preserves any storage settings previously configured for the machine.
-See [Storage](/t/storage/3107) for more details.

--   **Update firmware**: Runs scripts tagged with `update_firmware`.
-See [Testing scripts](/t/commissioning-and-hardware-testing-scripts/2483#heading--automatic-script-selection-by-hardware-type) for more details.

--   **Configure HBA**: Runs scripts tagged with `configure_hba`.
-As above, see [Testing scripts](/t/commissioning-and-hardware-testing-scripts/2483#heading--automatic-script-selection-by-hardware-type) for further details. rad-end

-rad-begin /snap/3.0/ui
--   **Retain network configuration**: When enabled, preserves any custom network settings previously configured for the machine.
-See [Networking](/t/networking/4046) for more information.

--   **Retain storage configuration**: When enabled, preserves any storage settings previously configured for the machine.
-See [Storage](/t/storage/4106) for more details.

--   **Update firmware**: Runs scripts tagged with `update_firmware`.
-See [Testing scripts](/t/commissioning-and-hardware-testing-scripts/3866#heading--automatic-script-selection-by-hardware-type) for more details.

--   **Configure HBA**: Runs scripts tagged with `configure_hba`.
-As above, see [Testing scripts](/t/commissioning-and-hardware-testing-scripts/3866#heading--automatic-script-selection-by-hardware-type) for further details. rad-end
+As above, see [Testing scripts](/t/commissioning-and-hardware-testing-scripts/nnnn#heading--automatic-script-selection-by-hardware-type) for further details.

-rad-begin   /snap/2.9/ui   /deb/2.9/ui /snap/3.0/ui /deb/3.0/ui
 <a href="https://discourse.maas.io/uploads/default/original/1X/5f196ca5e175e3f37d7cffbb2341fb0ee9cee16a.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/5f196ca5e175e3f37d7cffbb2341fb0ee9cee16a.png"></a>
-rad-end

-rad-begin /deb/2.9/ui
 Click the Hardware tests field to reveal a drop-down list of tests to add and run during commissioning.
-See [Hardware testing](/t/hardware-testing/2681)) for more information on hardware testing scripts. rad-end

-rad-begin /deb/3.0/ui
-Click the Hardware tests field to reveal a drop-down list of tests to add and run during commissioning.
-See [Hardware testing](/t/hardware-testing/3944)) for more information on hardware testing scripts. rad-end

-rad-begin /snap/2.9/ui
-Click the Hardware tests field to reveal a drop-down list of tests to add and run during commissioning.
-See [Hardware testing](/t/hardware-testing/2675)) for more information on hardware testing scripts. rad-end

-rad-begin /snap/3.0/ui
-Click the Hardware tests field to reveal a drop-down list of tests to add and run during commissioning.
-See [Hardware testing](/t/hardware-testing/3942)) for more information on hardware testing scripts. rad-end
+See [Hardware testing](/t/hardware-testing/nnnn)) for more information on hardware testing scripts.

-rad-begin   /snap/2.9/ui   /deb/2.9/ui /snap/3.0/ui /deb/3.0/ui
 Finalise the directive by hitting "Commission machine".

 While commissioning, the machine status will change to reflect this state (Commissioning).
 MAAS discovers the machine's network topology.
 MAAS then prompts a machine network interface to connect to the fabric, VLAN, and subnet combination for configuration.
 Usually, MAAS assigns a static IP address out of the reserved IP range for the subnet ("Auto assign" mode).
 The next section details several assignment modes.